 The Sweet Story Behind Cinnamon Roll French Toast Casserole

 The roots of French toast date back to ancient times, where soaking stale bread in a milk-and-egg mixture was a clever way to reduce waste.
-Cinnamon rolls, meanwhile, trace their history to Northern Europe, especially Sweden’s famous “kanelbulle.”
-The fusion of these two classics likely started in American kitchens, where creativity meets comfort food.
-For more on the history of cinnamon rolls, explore this article from BBC Good Food.
+Cinnamon rolls, meanwhile, have long been loved across Northern Europe and beyond, with variations like Sweden’s famous “kanelbulle.”
+The fusion of these two classics likely grew popular in American kitchens, where creativity meets comfort food.
+For more on cinnamon roll inspiration and variations, explore this article from BBC Good Food.

 This casserole combines the soft, spiced dough of cinnamon rolls with the rich, custardy experience of French toast.
 With minimal prep and bold flavor, it transforms everyday ingredients into a warm, comforting breakfast casserole that feels both homemade and special.